Kong/docs.konghq.com/app/konnect/org-management/sso.md

 {:.important}
-> It is recommended to utilize a single authentication method, however, {{site.konnect_short_name}} supports the ability to combine native authentication with _either_ OIDC or SAML based SSO.
+> It is recommended to utilize a single authentication method, however, {{site.konnect_short_name}} supports the ability to combine built-in authentication with _either_ OIDC or SAML based SSO.
 Combining both OIDC and SAML based SSO is not supported.
+Keep built-in authentication enabled while you are testing IdP authentication and only disable it after successfully testing your SSO configuration.

 ## Map {{site.konnect_short_name}} teams to IdP groups